 If you are blessed with an abundance of sunshine, your selection of plants will be greater, as vegetables thrive best in full sun.
 Choices here can include:

 Even vine crops, such as squash, pumpkins, and cucumbers can be grown as long as the container is deep enough to accommodate them and proper staking is available.
 Fill containers with peat moss and a suitable potting mix amended with compost or manure.

 Almost any vegetable that can be grown in a garden will also work well as a container-grown plant.
 Nearly any type of container can be used for growing vegetable plants.
 Old washtubs, wooden crates, gallon-sized coffee cans, and even five-gallon buckets can be implemented for growing crops as long as they provide adequate drainage.

 Trellises can be used for the support of trailing or vine crops.
-A fence can also serve as a trellis for beans, peas, tomatoes, and vine crops.
+A fence can also serve as a trellis for beans, peas, tomatoes and vine crops like squash and cucumbers.
 Using corn stalks or sunflowers is another great way to take advantage of vertical space while making interesting pole supports for beans and other climbing vegetables.
-Use a stepladder as a makeshift trellis to support vine-growing plants like pumpkins, squash, and cucumbers.
+Use a stepladder as a makeshift trellis to support vine-growing plants like pumpkins.
 The rungs of the ladder can be used to train the vines while placing the vegetables on its steps for further support – this also works well with tomato plants.